Surface-mediated reduction of ion-irradiation-induced damage in tungsten revealed by advanced ion channeling analysis

-By extending to nearly a third of the damaged region (370 nm) that was produced in tungsten by the irradiation of 10.8 MeV self-ions, the surface effect appears to play a crucial role in determination of radiation defects in tungsten at \mbox{800 K}.
-Even the thickness of the dislocation-free zone (83 nm) is not a negligible value.
-This dislocation-free zone is much larger than the denuded zone observed by TEM at RT (10 nm) \cite{Zavasnik2025}, and is comparable or even greater than the grain size (35 - 100 nm) in a nanocrystalline tungsten samples, which show good irradiation tolerance \cite{Atwani2018, Atwani2019a}.
 To better understand the mechanisms underlying this pronounced surface effect, in particular, the formation of a dislocation-free zone, we conducted calculations to quantify how the surface affects dislocation loops.
 Fig. \ref{Fig:surf_effect}(a) presents the stress on a 1/2\hkl<111> circular dislocation loop in tungsten as a function of the distance between the loop and the open surface.
 The loop of 5 nm in diameter is parallel to the surface and its Burgers vector is parallel to the surface normal.
 The stress is calculated based on Baštecká's equation \cite{Bastecka1964, Fikar2015}.
 Conventionally, a defect-free zone is determined by comparing the stress applied to the loop with a critical slip stress \cite{Bastecka1964}, such as the critical resolved shear stress (CRSS) \cite{Jager1975a}.
 By comparing the stress exerted at the loop in Fig. \ref{Fig:surf_effect}(a) with CRSS of tungsten obtained from experiments \cite{Brunner2000}, we estimate the dislocation-free zone to be 5 and 13 nm at RT and \mbox{800 K}, respectively.
 Although the former is close to the TEM observation (10 nm), the latter is much lower than that obtained from our RBS/c analysis (83 nm).
 In fact, when the distance between the loop and the open surface is 83 nm, the stress on the loop ($\sim$ 0.01 MPa) is very small compared to the CRSS at \mbox{800 K} (\mbox{13 MPa}).
 Most likely, this discrepancy arises from the fact that the CRSS in BCC metals is mainly determined by screw dislocations \cite{Ohsawa2005, Clouet2021}.
 However, the irradiation-induced dislocation loops are mainly of edge character, and studies indicate that the mobility of edge dislocations is higher than that of screw dislocations \cite{Solomon1971, Vitek1973}.

 Hence, instead of relying on a single critical stress to evaluate the dislocation-free zone, we propose to focus on the dynamic behavior of dislocation loops under the influence of external stress, i.e., drift motion of dislocation loops \cite{Hirth1982, Mehrer2007}.
 Under the force induced by the surface effect, $F$, the drift velocity of dislocation loops, $v_\text{D}$, can be calculated as follows: